chaos-polymtl/lethe/doc/source/examples/multiphysics/static-bubble/static-bubble.rst

 .. image:: images/mesh-convergence-study-order.png

-Finally, the time evolution of the :math:`\mathcal{L}^2` norm of the error on the velocity magnitude for each refinement level can be plot :
+Finally, the time evolution of the :math:`\mathcal{L}^2` norm of the error on the velocity magnitude for each refinement level can be plotted:

 .. image:: images/mesh-convergence-study-time.png